bbatsov/batsov.com/_posts/2012-12-09-from-linux-to-osx-meet-your-new-apps.md

 The other office suite you might want to explore is Apple's own **iWorks**.
-It has a few distinct advantages over Microsoft Office - you can buy only the apps you need (as opposed to the whole suite), it integrates great with the OS (but that's hardly a suprise) and it's much cheaper.
+It has a few distinct advantages over Microsoft Office - you can buy only the apps you need (as opposed to the whole suite), it integrates great with the OS (but that's hardly a surprise) and it's much cheaper.
 I only bought **Pages** (Apple's **Word** alternative) and **Keynote** (**PowerPoint** alternative).
 Pages is a so-so application, but Keynote is simply fantastic.
 I write a lot of